Under Review

 Overall, this study should provide a comprehensive look into the issue of self-censorship going beyond self-reported measures.

-The Political Dangers of Declining Subjective Freedom of Speech (with Richard Traunmüller)
+The Political Correlates of Declining Subjective Freedom of Speech

 Outline

-In this contribution we use data from the most current waves of the German Longitudinal Election Study (Wave 23-25) to:
+In this project, I aim to use data from the German Longitudinal Election Study to:

-(a) Illustrate that the feeling of not being free to speak one’s mind increased significantly over the last year.
+(a) Illustrate whether the feeling of not being free to speak one’s mind increased over the last years.

 (b) Show through random-effects-within-between estimators that changes in subjective free speech are causally related to various democratic outcomes such as democratic satisfaction and identification with the radical right.